botlabs-gg/yagpdb-docs-v2/content/moderation/logging.md

 - When the `logs` command is executed, a link to the message log is sent as the response.
 - When a moderation action creates a log, a link is included in the mod log entry if enabled.

+When viewing a log, YAGPDB colors the usernames of each message author based on their roles at the time of log *viewing*, similarly to how they would appear on your server.

 ## Access Control

 ### Members can view message logs